 Your local, offline information can be stolen by someone breaking into your building, car or wherever you keep your computer.
 Your data can also be destroyed by a hard drive crash, a fire or flood.
 However important, can still be difficult and time consuming to keep consistent, daily backups of your hard drive then store them at a location other than the device you are backing up.

 Although the Cloud does help immensely, there are still misgivings in this area.
 Moreover, you can never be sure if your computer is at this very moment infected with spyware, adware, trojans, back doors, key loggers, bots or viruses.
 Sadly, each one is capable of taking control of your computer and sending your valuable, "non-public" information from your hard drive to anywhere in the world.
-We believe running certain of our software products takes a big step towards keeping these threats at bay.
+We believe running certain of our

 Many people enjoy keeping notes and documents online.
 Indeed, every day, people are discovering the convenience of having their thoughts, projects, to-do lists, diaries, customer lists, essays and so much more available from any computer in the world.
 Business-people, real estate agents, sales-people, house-parents, IT agents, academics, etc. are now getting more work done more efficiently.
 All this thanks to the wellspring of online document authoring sites and shared access to documents.